-The four main choices for dealing with a divorce or separation are as follows:
+The 4 main choices for dealing with a divorce or separation are as follows:

-Around the Kitchen Table – the ideal solution for many couples is for an amicable financial agreement to be reached by negotiation between both parties.
+Agreeing between yourselves – The ideal solution for many couples is for an amicable financial agreement to be reached by negotiation between both parties.

 Mediation – A qualified mediator can assist in helping you find an amicable solution together.